yughias/Z80-Emulator/README.md

 # Z80-Emulator

-This is a simple Z80 emulator written purely in C that pass the following tests:
+This is a simple Z80 emulator written purely in C that passes the following tests:
 - prelim.com
 - zexdoc.cim
 - zexall.com